 Candidates should be able to work interactively in a highly collaborative research environment.
 This position is open for two years with the potential for further extension.
 The National Institutes of Health fund this project.

 We are highly committed to facilitating the achievement of the candidate’s professional development and career goals.
 There will be ample opportunities for developing new skills in molecular biology, cell biology, mouse behavior analysis, and advanced live imaging.
-Furthermore, there are opportunities for collaborating with other departments at UF Scripps Biomedical Research, along with our neighboring institutions the Max Planck Florida Institute for Neuroscience and the Florida Atlantic University Brain Institute.
-The UF Scripps Biomedical Research Department of Neuroscience has state-of-the-art facilities for imaging, genomics, proteomics, biochemistry and rodent behavior assays.
+Furthermore, there are opportunities for collaborating with other departments at The Herbert Wertheim UF Scripps Institute for Biomedical Innovation & Technology, along with our neighboring institutions the Max Planck Florida Institute for Neuroscience and the Florida Atlantic University Brain Institute.
+The Herbert Wertheim UF Scripps Biomedical Research Department of Neuroscience has state-of-the-art facilities for imaging, genomics, proteomics, biochemistry and rodent behavior assays.

 |Special Instructions to Applicants:

 Interested applicants are requested to submit a curriculum vitae, a brief description of prior research experience, a brief description of scientific interests, and contact information for three referees as a single PDF file to firstname.lastname@example.org.

 Please provide names and email addresses of three to five references as part of the UF application process.
 When ready, the hiring department will contact the listed references via email requesting their reference letters to be uploaded directly to the application website.

 The final candidate will be required to provide official transcript to the hiring department upon hire.
 A transcript will not be considered "official" if a designation of "Issued to Student" is visible.
 Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approved by National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/